zegoverman/Some_C_Plus_Plus_Concepts/README.md

 Some-C++-Concepts
 ===============

 A file showing a few concepts.
-OOP, Virtual functions, streams, operator overloading
+OOP, Virtual functions, streams, operator overloading.

+This is fairly outdated and was used when initally learning C++.